 (2) In April 2021, the Company declared and paid a pro rata dividend of \$325.0 million to the Company's shareholders, including our then-principal stockholder Turing EquityCo.
 L.P., an affiliate of Turing EquityCo.
 II L.P., the investment vehicle through which the Apax Funds now hold their investment in the Company.
-Pro forma net income per common share, basic and diluted, assumes that an additional 12,988,908 shares of our common stock were outstanding in 2020 and the first half of 2021, which represents the number of shares of common stock that we would have been required to issue to fund the dividend in excess of our current year's earnings.
-The number of shares of common stock that we would have been required to issue to fund the dividend was calculated by dividing the portion of the total \$325 million dividend in excess of our current year's earnings by the \$19.00 per share assumed issuance price, which represents the midpoint of the range included on the cover of this prospectus.
+Pro forma net income per common share, basic and diluted, assumes that an additional 11,751,869 shares of our common stock were outstanding in 2020 and the first half of 2021, which represents the number of shares of common stock that we would have been required to issue to fund the dividend in excess of our current year's earnings.
+The number of shares of common stock that we would have been required to issue to fund the dividend was calculated by dividing the portion of the total \$325.0 million dividend in excess of our current year's earnings by the initial public offering price of \$21.00 per share.
 Furthermore, we will accelerate vesting of all outstanding, unvested performance vesting options and convert all outstanding SARs to RSUs upon the completion of this offering.
-Accordingly, our calculations of pro forma net income per common share, basic and diluted, assume that (i) such acceleration and conversion occurred on January 1, 2020 and resulted in additional expense, reflected in our calculation of net income for the year ended December 31, 2020, of approximately \$59.4 million (based on the midpoint of the price range on the cover of this prospectus) and (ii) an additional 8,702,102 shares of our common stock were outstanding in 2020 and the first half of 2021, reflecting the replacement of SARs with RSUs and the vesting of our unvested performance vesting options.
+Accordingly, our calculations of pro forma net income per common share, basic and diluted, assume that (i) such acceleration and conversion occurred on January 1, 2020 and resulted in additional expense, reflected in our calculation of net income for the year ended December 31, 2020, of approximately \$54.0 million based on a fair value of \$21.00 per share, the initial public offering price and (ii) an additional 8,918,969 shares of our common stock were outstanding in 2020 and the first half of 2021, reflecting the replacement of SARs with RSUs and the vesting of our unvested performance vesting options.